 """

-if isinstance(waveforms_obj, str):
+if isinstance(waveforms_obj, bytes):

-audio, _ = torchaudio.load(waveforms_obj)
+audio, _ = torchaudio.load(waveforms_obj, backend=backend)

 return audio.transpose(0, 1)